corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 #### Shell Configuration

-The Signing Service is interacted with via the shell, which is configured at the top level of the config file.
+The Signing Service is interacted with via the shell, which is configured at the top level of the configuration file.
 This shell is similar to the interactive shell available in other ENM services and is configured in a similar way.
 See [Shell Configuration](shell.md#shell-config) for more information on how to configure the shell.